 What Is a Task Tracker?

 A task tracker is a software application for breaking down work into smaller tasks and tracking their delivery.
 It facilitates task distribution, tracking time to completion, logged time, and generally, provides an overview into personal or team productivity.
-Task tracker solutions are especially useful during project execution where project managers need to match capacity with budget and time.
+A digital Kanban board, for instance, can be a great task tracker solution especially useful during project execution where project managers need to match capacity with budget and time.